 Any active member of the bar is eligible to participate.
 In addition to assisting the courts in appropriate cases, the program is also intended to provide members of the bar with appellate experience.
-Members of the bar who are interested in receiving e-mail announcements about available cases should send an e-mail to [email protected] The email should include your name, bar number, email address, phone number, and mailing address.
+Members of the bar can find a link to program materials and sign up for e-mail announcements about available cases by going to this form.
+For questions, email [email protected]

 Below is a sample notification of a case referred to the program:

 “Greetings, everyone.The Oregon Court of Appeals has referred the below case to the program in order to determine whether volunteer counsel is available to represent respondent on appeal.
 This case involves a dispute over custody and visitation of a minor child.
 The plaintiff /appellant (represented by counsel below and on appeal) appeals from a judgment that grants relief from default and sets aside a default judgment relating to visitation rights, denies plaintiff’s motions for temporary and extended visitation, for sole custody, and to hold defendant in contempt.
 Respondent proceeded pro se at trial and has, so far, done the same on appeal.

 As with all cases referred to the pro bono program, selection of a case for the program does not represent a determination by the Court of the merits of any side of or theory in the case, but simply a belief that representation by counsel may assist the Court in its review.